 Failure to Include an Issue in an Arizona Divorce

-Trial by ambush might not be an accepted practice in Arizona, but thanks to a recent Court of Appeals decision, failing to disclose positions related to property in a divorce case, might get you closer to it, but hope is not lost.
+Trial by ambush might not be an accepted practice in Arizona, but thanks to a recent Court of Appeals decision, failing to disclose positions related to property in a divorce case, might get you closer to it, but all hope is not lost.

 On May 30, 2013, in Nold v.
 Nold, the Arizona Court of Appeals reversed a Maricopa County trial court judge who had improperly penalized a party (Husband) for not listing contested property in his pretrial statement.
-The trial judge ruled that Husband’s failure to list certain contested community assets in his pretrial statement excluded him from claiming an interest in the property.
+The trial judge ruled that Husband’s failure to list certain disputed community assets in his pretrial statement excluded him from claiming an interest in the property.
 In its order, the trial court used the widely-cited case of Leathers v.
 Leathers1 to award the non-disclosed property to Wife.